 Mathematical functions and their types- linear, quadratic, polynomial, exponential, logarithmic and logistic function.
-Concepts of limit and continuity of a function, Concept and rules of differentiation, Maxima and Minima involving second or higher order derivatives to marginal analysis.
+Concepts of limit and continuity of a function, Concept and rules of differentiation, Maxima and Minima involving second or higher order derivatives and by use of partial fractions, definite integration, Finding areas in simple cases, Application of Integration to marginal analysis.
 Consumer's and Producer's Surplus, Rate of Sales and the Learning Curve.